FirelyTeam/firely-docs/vonk/deployment/azureWebApp.rst

 Before you can run Vonk, you will need to download the Vonk binaries and request a license:

 	1. Go to the Simplifier website, login and download the Vonk binaries from https://simplifier.net/vonk/download
-	2. Also download from the same location the license file.
+	2. Download the trial license file from the same location.

-Futhermore you need an Azure subscription and a FTP client.
+Futhermore you need an Azure subscription and an FTP client.

 Deployment
 ----------